DSimonne/sixs/sixs/experiments/README.md

 4NH3 + 3O2 -> 6H2O + 2N2
 4NH3 + 4O2 -> 6H2O + 2N2O
 4NH3 + 5O2 -> 6H2O + 4NO

+# Sputtering

+* Make sure that the sample has the thermocouple connected to it !!
+* Remove the detector nose
+* Go to RT
+* Turn off the RGA
+* Close the bottle valves
+* Empty the reactor gt.prea()
+* Close the reactor valves
+* Connect the multimeter to the sputtering current
+* Open the reactor with the visseuse
+* Wait for the pressure to go down
+* Put Argon for sputtering (open chamber valve, already Argon inside)
+* leak to ~ 2e-5 mBar
+* Branch ion gun cable
+* Screw three screws
+* Turn on ion cannon
+* Switch operate mode on
+* By moving the reactor chamber up and down you must find the highest sputtering current

+Settings are: 1.5 keV, 9µA current detected, for 30 min